telefonicaid/fiware-glancesync/README.rst

    *name*, *owner*, *size*, *region*, *is_public*.
 The image may be synchronised even if it is not public, to avoid this, check ``image.is_public`` in the condition.
-3) if ``metadata_condition`` is not defined, the image is public, and ``metadata_set`` is defined, the image is synchronized if some of the properties of ``metadata_set`` is on ``image.user_properties``.
+3) if ``metadata_condition`` is not defined, the image is public, and ``metadata_set`` is defined, the image is synchronised if some of the properties of ``metadata_set`` is on ``image.user_properties``.
-4) if ``metadata_condition`` is not defined, the image is public, and ``metadata_set`` is not defined, the image is synchronized
+4) if ``metadata_condition`` is not defined, the image is public, and ``metadata_set`` is not defined, the image is synchronised
 5) otherwise, the image is not synchronised.

-For example, to synchronise the images in FIWARE-LAB, the best choice is setting ``metadata_set=nid, sdc_aware, type, nid_version``, because all the images to be synchronised has at least one of those properties.
+For example, to synchronise the images in FIWARE Lab, the best choice is setting ``metadata_set=nid, sdc_aware, type, nid_version``, because all the images to be synchronised has at least one of those properties.